How to Train a Lhasa Apso

 Lhasa Apsos are moderate-energy non-sporting dogs that benefit from regular but moderate training routines.
 Their intelligence and temperament make them responsive to positive reinforcement training methods.

-With a typical weight of 12-18 lbs and lifespan of 12-15 yrs, the Lhasa Apso requires thoughtful care tailored to their specific breed characteristics.
+12-18 lbs adult size, 12-15 yrs life expectancy — and the Lhasa Apso has a health and temperament footprint that is worth reading on its own terms.
 Few breeds combine steady enthusiasm with the Lhasa Apso's distinctive character quite so effectively.

 Lhasa Apso Training Challenges